Genesis 4:5. How do You Respond When God Disappoints You?

 God was not arbitrarily playing favorites when He “had respect unto Abel and his offering” but “had not respect” unto Cain and his offering.
 Not at all.
 God isn’t like that (Acts 10:34).
 God is no capricious respecter of persons.
 He doesn’t play favorites based on age, appearance, economic or social status (James 2:1-9).
 The distinction God made was a matter in which both Cain and Abel had a choice.
 It was the choice of offering and what that said about the faith and character of the one presenting it (see Genesis 4:4).

 Our facial expression often reveals what is in our hearts, or what is not in our hearts!
 Does your face reflect the peace and joy of heaven, or the turbulence of an unsanctified, unsurrendered heart?
 When God’s response, or lack of response to your worship disappoints you, how do you react?
-Whatever you do, make sure you didn’t disappoint God first by ignoring or rationalizing away some cutting truth in order to avoid applying it in your life.
+Whatever you do, make sure not to disappoint God by ignoring or rationalizing away some cutting truth in order to avoid applying it in your life.
 May we humbly search our hearts and give no place to pride, anger, resentment, or self-justification.

 Comments